American Splendor: Collected editions

-Graphic novels
+Graphic novels and other collections

-Pekar wrote two larger works which carry the American Splendor label: Our Movie Year (Ballantine Books, 2004), a collection of comics written about or at the time of the American Splendor film, and Ego & Hubris: The Michael Malice Story (Ballantine, 2006), a biography of the early life of the author Michael Malice.
+Pekar wrote two larger works that carry the American Splendor label: Our Movie Year (Ballantine Books, 2004) and Ego & Hubris: The Michael Malice Story (Ballantine, 2006).
+Our Movie Year is a collection of comics written about or at the time of the American Splendor film; it includes an original piece illustrated by Ed Piskor, as well as material originally published in a variety of sources, including Entertainment Weekly, Cleveland Scene, The New York Times, Time Out New York, LA Weekly, Empire magazine, Gambit Weekly, the Music Maker Relief Foundation, the American Splendor film soundtrack CD, and the Sundance Film Festival Daily Insider.
+Ego & Hubris is a biography of the early life of the author Michael Malice.

-Pekar also wrote two graphic novels which are not officially labeled American Splendor but which should arguably be considered part of it: Our Cancer Year (Four Walls Eight Windows, 1994), co-written with Pekar's wife Joyce Brabner and illustrated by Frank Stack, covering the year when Pekar was diagnosed with cancer; and The Quitter (DC Comics, 2005), illustrated by Dean Haspiel, which deals with Pekar's youth.
+Pekar also wrote two graphic novels which are not officially labeled American Splendor but which should arguably be considered part of it: Our Cancer Year (Four Walls Eight Windows, 1994), co-written with Pekar's wife Joyce Brabner and illustrated by Frank Stack, covering the year when Pekar was diagnosed with cancer; and The Quitter (DC/Vertigo, 2005), illustrated by Dean Haspiel, which deals with Pekar's youth.